Here are some diagrams (work in progress) that seek to clarify how the FairPay Pricing process works. This first chart shows the core process:

 - The buyer tries the product/service, and learns its actual value to him at that time.

 - The buyer is then reminded to set his FairPay price for that transaction -- to "Price it Backward" -- and invited to give any explanation that might be relevant (preferably in multiple choice form).
+The seller might include a report on usage and suggest an individualized value-based price, to help frame an anchor price.

 - The seller tracks that price and any explanation, and relates it to any prior history for that buyer to determine a FairPay Reputation for the seller.